peernova/kestra-client-sdk/go-sdk/docs/Usage.md

 ### NewUsage

-`func NewUsage(uuid string, startUuid string, instanceUuid string, serverType ServerType, version string, zoneId string, startTime time.Time, host HostUsage, configurations ConfigurationUsage, plugins []PluginUsage, flows FlowUsage, executions ExecutionUsage, ) *Usage`
+`func NewUsage(uuid string, startUuid string, instanceUuid string, serverType ServerType, version string, zoneId string, startTime time.Time, ) *Usage`

 NewUsage instantiates a new Usage object
 This constructor will assign default values to properties that have it defined,